nivshalomlom/RecursiveDecentMathParser/README.md

 | expression   |               |               |            | 25             | *                 | 4               | 5 + 20           |

 table values explained:
-* current rule - the rule the parser is looking at
+* current rule - the rule the parser is looking at.
-* current input - whats left of the input given to the parser
+* current input - whats left of the input given to the parser.
-* token matched - if a token was matched in this line this is its name
+* token matched - if a token was matched in this line this is its name.
-* token value - if a token was matched in this line this is the matched text value
+* token value - if a token was matched in this line this is the matched text value.
-* current ouput - the current output the parser has computed
+* current ouput - the current output the parser has computed.
-* previous operator - the last matched operator
+* previous operator - the last matched operator.
-* previous number - the last matched number
+* previous number - the last matched number.
-* computation done - shows any computations and parser has done in a given line
+* computation done - shows any computations and parser has done in a given line.

-**note**: you can see that some values and operators are kept and used later, its to keep the right order of operations(multiplicatio/divison and then addition/subtraction), for mote information check the source code
+**note**: you can see that some values and operators are kept and used later, its to keep the right order of operations(multiplicatio/divison and then addition/subtraction), for more information check the source code.